-1. Unless otherwise ordered by the Court, the parties in a civil case shall jointly submit a proposed pre-trial order within thirty days from the date for the completion of discovery (or, if dispositive motions remain pending, within thirty days from the date the Court resolves all such motions).
-The proposed pre-trial order shall include the following:
+- 1. The parties in a civil case shall jointly submit a proposed pre-trial order within thirty days after the date on which discovery is scheduled to be completed (or, if dispositive motions remain pending, within thirty days from the date the Court resolves all such motions).
+The pre-trial order shall include the following: - a.
+Caption: The full caption of the action.

-- a.
-Caption: The full caption of the action. - b.
+- b.
 Parties and Counsel: The names, addresses (including firm names), and telephone numbers of trial counsel. - c.
 Jurisdiction: A brief statement by plaintiff as to the basis of subject matter jurisdiction, and a brief statement by each other party as to the presence or absence of subject matter jurisdiction.
 Such statements shall include citations to all statutes and legal doctrines relied on and relevant facts as to citizenship and jurisdictional amount. - d.
 Claims and Defenses: A brief summary by each party of the elements of the claims and defenses that party has asserted which remain to be tried, without reciting evidentiary matters but including citations to all statutes relied on. - e.
 Damages: A detailed statement regarding damages and other relief sought for each claim. - f.
 Jury or Bench Trial: A statement by each party as to whether the case is to be tried with or without a jury, and the number of trial days needed. - g.
 Consent to Magistrate Judge: A statement as to whether all parties have consented to trial of the case by a magistrate judge.
 The statement shall not identify which parties have or have not consented. - h.
 Witnesses: A schedule by each party designating names and addresses of fact and expert witnesses whose testimony is to be offered in its case in chief, and potential witnesses whose testimony may be offered only for impeachment or rebuttal purposes, together with a brief narrative statement of the expected testimony of each witness.
 Only listed witnesses will be permitted to testify except when prompt notice has been given and good cause shown. - i.
-Deposition Testimony: A designation by each party of deposition testimony to be offered in its case in chief, together with any cross-designations and objections by any other party.
+Deposition Testimony: A designation by each party of deposition testimony to be offered in its case in chief, together with any cross-designations and objections by any other party. - j.

-- j.
 Stipulations: Any stipulations or statements of fact or law that have been agreed to by all parties. - k.
-Exhibits and Objections: A schedule by each party designating all exhibits to be offered in evidence and, if not admitted by stipulation, the party or parties that will be offering them.
-The schedule must also include potential exhibits that a party intends to use solely for impeachment and/or rebuttal purposes.
+Exhibits and Objections: A schedule by each party designating all exhibits to be offered in evidence and, if not admitted by stipulation, the witness through whom the exhibits will be offered.
+The schedule must also include potential exhibits that a party intends to use solely for impeachment and / or rebuttal.
 Copies of statements proposed to be read to the jury as "learned treatises" under Fed.
 R. Evid.
 803(18) shall be listed as exhibits.
-Plaintiff's exhibits shall be identified by numbers, Defendant's exhibits shall be identified by letters.
+Plaintiff's exhibits shall be identified by numbers; Defendant's exhibits shall be identified by letters.

-The parties will list and briefly describe the basis for any objections that they have to the admissibility of any exhibits to be offered by any other party.
-The Court strongly encourages the parties to resolve all objections without the Court's intervention.
-Parties are expected to resolve before trial all issues of authenticity, chain of custody, and related grounds.
+The parties must list and briefly describe the basis for any objections that they have to the admissibility of any exhibits to be offered by any other party.
+The parties must meet and confer prior to filing the Joint Pre-Trial Order in an effort to resolve all objections without the Court's intervention.
+Parties are generally expected to resolve before trial all straightforward issues of authenticity, chain of custody, and related questions.
 Meritless objections based on these grounds may result in the imposition of sanctions.
 Except for good cause shown, only exhibits listed in the Joint Pre-Trial Order will be received in evidence.